josh-helpert/elder/docs/syntax_examples.markdown

 ---
 layout: default
-title: Syntax by Example
+title: Elder Syntax by Example
+description: Learn by valid, invalid, and other language examples
-permalink: /syntax-examples/
+permalink: /syntax-examples
 ---

 This document overviews syntax examples without much discussion and is meant as a quick overview.